SENERGY-Platform/mopher/Readme.md

   - only the master/main branch is checked
   - if the go.mod file uses a semantic version, the comparison uses the newest semantic version of the dependency
   - if the go.mod file uses a commit hash as version, the comparison uses the newest commit hash in the master/main branch of the dependency
+- warns if a dev branch is not in sync with the master/main branch
+- warns if a module name doesn't match its GitHub url
+- lists a recommended update order
 - generate a dependency graph in plantuml (optional)
 - lists where a given dependency is used in which version in this org (optional)